 Plan-REFUGE aspires to understand and mitigate food inequities experienced by small-holder farmers in the Global South.
 Using a transdisciplinary approach we investigate how small-holder farmers in the Global South adapt their daily living practices in the face of a number of challenges including globalization and climate change.
 Lessons from on-the-ground experiences are used to inform purposeful community development and planning strategies.
 The project ensures a Global South to Global South learning exchange as well as capacity building of policy makers both locally and globally through publications and trainings.
 Plan-REFUGE is a collaborative effort that aims to have multiple study countries including India.

-This free webinar series will highlight some of the ways by which local and regional governments interface with communities' food systems.
+This free webinar series highlights some of the ways by which local and regional governments interface with communities' food systems.
 This webinar series draws on research from multiple countries, including Ghana, Jamaica, and India.

 The series is hosted by the Community for Global Health Equity and the Food Systems Planning and Healthy Communities Lab at the University at Buffalo, with support from the Food and Agriculture Organization of the United Nations.